-\paragraph{\normalfont\textit{Results.}} The two left plots in Figure \ref{fig:sim_pint_hstat} show that $\xv_3$ and $\xv_4$ are always correctly identified as insignificant (according to the chosen $\alpha$ level), while the interacting features $\xv_1$ and $\xv_2$ are always significant and thus considered in $S$ (apart from a few exceptions for ALE).
+\paragraph{\normalfont\textit{Results.}} The two left plots in Figure \ref{fig:sim_pint_hstat} show that $\xv_3$ and $\xv_4$ are always correctly identified as insignificant (according to the chosen $\alpha$ level), while the interacting features $\xv_1$ and $\xv_2$ are always significant and considered in $S$ (apart from a few exceptions for ALE).
 The sample size does not seem to have a clear influence on PINT in this setting.
 The right plots in Figure \ref{fig:sim_pint_hstat} show that even the H-Statistic values of the non-influential and uncorrelated feature $\xv_4$ are larger than $0$ for both sample sizes.
-The H-Statistic values of $\xv_3$ might support considering $\xv_3$ in $S$, depending on which threshold is chosen.
+The H-Statistic values of $\xv_3$ could support its inclusion in $S$, depending on the chosen threshold.
 Since this choice is not clear for the H-Statistic, it is not very suitable as a pre-selection method for GADGET.

 Figure \ref{fig:sim_pint} illustrates that we correctly only consider $\xv_1$ and $\xv_2$ when PINT is applied upfront, while GADGET also splits w.r.t. $\xv_3$ for all settings and (in some cases) even w.r.t. $\xv_4$ if PINT is not applied upfront.
-The influence of these two features seems to be higher for the smaller sample size according to $I_z$.
-Note that of the various effect methods used in GADGET, PD and SD attribute most of the heterogeneity reduction to $\xv_1$ and a small part to $\xv_2$, while ALE attributes the heterogeneity more equally between the two split features.
-A possible explanation might be the correlation between $\xv_2$ and $\xv_3$, which particularly affects the two methods based on marginal distributions (i.e., PD and SD).
+The influence of these two features appears to be stronger for smaller sample sizes, as indicated by $I_z$.
+Among the various effect methods used in GADGET, PD and SD attribute most of the reduction in heterogeneity to $\xv_1$ and a smaller part to $\xv_2$, while ALE attributes the heterogeneity more equally between the two split features.
+This discrepancy might be explained by the correlation between $\xv_2$ and $\xv_3$, which particularly affects the two methods based on marginal distributions (that is, PD and SD).
 Furthermore, Table \ref{tab:pint} shows that we tend to obtain shallower trees when we use PINT upfront, while we retain the level of heterogeneity reduction by obtaining similar $R^2_j$ values for the two interacting features $\xv_1$ and $\xv_2$.

 Thus, PINT reduces the number of features to consider in the interacting feature subset for GADGET depending on the regarded feature effect method.
-This leads to better results in GADGET in the sense that we only split w.r.t. truly interacting features defined by PINT and receive shallower (and thus, more interpretable) trees.
+This leads to better results in GADGET in the sense that we only split w.r.t. truly interacting features defined by PINT and receive shallower (and thus more interpretable) trees.